Future of Camden New Journal after death of Eric Gordon - Press Gazette

 Osley said he believed Gordon’s work had showed “small is beautiful sometimes”.

 Around a dozen CNJ staff, including Osley, have been at the paper for 20 years.
-He said this meant there was a “real drive and desire within the paper to have those locks so that it’s carried on in his spirit.”.
+He said this meant there was a “real drive and desire within the paper to have those locks so that it’s carried on in his spirit”.

 The CNJ, which currently has about eight staff reporters and four sub-editors, was set up with a co-operative model of collective decision making and shared profits in mind.